 Duration: 3 days, 2 nights

 The German immigrants who settled in Pennsylvania in the 1700s and 1800s brought many of their old-world traditions with them, including the love of great beer.
-Today, beer lovers can experience why Thrillist named Pennsylvania one of the best beer states in the nation by enjoying this road trip to more than a dozen Pennsylvania breweries.
-Visitors can not only taste these craft beers, but also tour the facilities where they’re brewed to learn more about the process.
+Today, beer lovers have plenty of brews to choose from as Pennsylvania ranks first in the nation in craft beer production, creating nearly 4 million barrels a year!
+By enjoying this road trip to more than a dozen Pennsylvania breweries, Happy Travelers can not only taste these craft beers, but get a behind-the-scenes look at the facilities where their favorite beer is brewed.

 The Lancaster Brewing Company is a must-stop for beer lovers.
 Visitors can choose from the microbrewery’s fine selection, including golden lager, wheat, brown ale, red rose amber, and porter while enjoying American food and seafood favorites.Read More >